Are you perchance about to divorce and worried that you and your soon-to-be-ex will seldom be on the same page when it comes to co-parenting?

 After all, there are bonafide and compelling reasons underlying the termination of every marriage, and those catalysts don’t simply fade away in the rear-view mirror the instant a divorce decree is inked.
 As one media article discussing divorced parents and co-parenting considerations notes, “You were married and [still] know how to push each other’s buttons.”

 Even knowing that, though, many divorcing spouses come to appreciate that holding back on the trigger finger is a vitally important self-imposed restraint and becomes progressively easier to do as time goes by.
 And, as the above-cited overview states, it materially improves “the co-parenting dynamic.”

 Your marriage might have ended, but you will always be parents.
 And divorce annals are replete with instances of ex-partners who ultimately discovered that they were both happier and better parents in the wake of marital dissolution.

 No reasonable or empathetic person — especially a legal professional — who works in the realm of family law would ever seek to promote the idea that one reality prevails and that all families march to the same post-divorce drum.

 That would be both a fiction and a disservice to individuals and families dealing with fundamentally important and often challenging matters that are — in every instance — flatly unique.

-Having said that, though, it merits noting that divorcing couples with kids can work purposefully and in good faith to create a healthy, loving and even better life for their kids following a divorce than was the case before a marriage ended.
+Having said that, though, it merits noting that divorcing couples with kids can work purposefully and in good faith to create a healthy, loving, and even better life for their kids following a divorce than was the case before the marriage ended.